bingli8899/BEM780_NGS_tutorials/README.md

 2) This pipeline assumes that the users have no experience in NGS analysis but have some basic knowledge in Linux/Bash and Git.

 3) The tutorial contains several parts:
-    1. How to get started: *This section discussed basic prompts and structure of the repository.*
+    1. How to get started: *This section discussed basic prompts and structure of the repository and anything the user needs to know before using the tutorial*
     2. Software installation: *This step walked through how to install the softwares.*
     3. Description of the example data: *This part presents two datasest (simulated and real human datasets) to be used.*
     4. Variant calling pipeline: *After all the preparation work, section 4 presents how variant calling pipeline is conducted*